dahliaOS/documentation/how to run dahila/How To Run DahilaOS EN.md

 sudo pacman -S qemu qemu-arch-extra qemu-block-gluster qemu-block-iscsi qemu-block-rbd samba
 ```

-Than download the dahilaos iso from: https://github.com/dahlia-os/releases/releases
+Then download the dahilaos iso from: https://github.com/dahlia-os/releases/releases

-Than type the following command in the terminal (your iso is named diffrent than: DahliaOS.iso)
+Then type the following command in the terminal (your iso is named different than: DahliaOS.iso)
 ```
 qemu-system-x86_64 -cdrom Downloads/DahliaOS.iso -m 1024
 ```